And the Rest Is Drag: Episode

-Production
+Production and broadcast

 American actress and performance artist Candis Cayne (pictured in 2009) is the episode's guest choreographer.

 The 42-minute episode was directed by Nick Murray, and originally aired on Logo TV in the U.S. on May 18, 2015.
 The episode's premiere was seen by close to 310,000 viewers.
 Its title refers to a lyric and phrasing ("we're all born naked, and the rest is drag") used prominently by RuPaul.
 The song "Born Naked", from RuPaul's 2014 studio album of the same name, explores this idea.

 Andersen and RuPaul collaborated for many years, until the show's ninth season; Andersen initially did RuPaul's hair and make-up, then directed challenges and became a creative producer of Drag Race.
 He was a guest judge in the second season and special guest in episodes of the fourth to seventh seasons.
 For his make-up work in "ShakesQueer", the seventh season's third episode, Andersen received a nomination during the 67th Primetime Emmy Awards.
 Entertainment Weekly described Andersen's sketches in "And the Rest Is Drag" as a "Klumps-style dinner scene" in which RuPaul plays a "dusty old dad" and the contestants portray a "moody" teenager, an "annoying" young girl, and a "pilled-out" mother.

 Cayne, a transgender actress and performance artist, has made multiple appearances on Drag Race as well as the spin-off RuPaul's Drag U. Like Andersen, she was a special guest on Drag Races fourth and fifth seasons and a guest judge on the ninth season's "Snatch Game" episode.
-City Magazine said her choreography in "And the Rest Is Drag" is "in the style of 1980's pop idols like Sheena Easton and Paula Abdul".
+City Newspaper said her choreography in "And the Rest Is Drag" is "in the style of 1980's pop idols like Sheena Easton and Paula Abdul".